Previous dayJanuary 28, 2026Next day

 8.9 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 116 km N of Yakutat, Alaska on January 28, 2026 at 22:33 UTC.
-Coming 10 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Seismographs logged a magnitude 2.0 earthquake 116 km N of Yakutat, Alaska with origin time 22:33 UTC on January 28, 2026.
+It arrived roughly 10 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
 The event originated approximately 8.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.587°, -139.975°.
+The epicenter is at 60.587°, -139.975°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28